 Home to more than 250 animal species, many of them endangered, living among immersive habitats and lush gardens.
 Daily 10 am-5 pm.
 Ticket sales cease one hour before closing. $15-$20, under 2 free.
 5333 Zoo Drive, Griffith Park, L.A., 323.644.4200. lazoo.org

 Resort features more than 60 rides, shows and attractions, Sea Life Aquarium, Legoland Water Park and Legoland Hotel.
+New Lego Star Wars: The Force Awakens Miniland model display.
 See legoland.com for hours, ticket packages.
-Parking $15-$25.
+Parking $17-$25.
 1 Legoland Drive, Carlsbad, 760.918.5346.

 Los Angeles County Arboretum & Botanic Garden